sosotechnologies/sosoweekly/week02/random-terraform/eks-K8s13-IRSA/SOSORD.md

 13--> c4-03-irsa-k8s-service-account.tf I created the service account for the job.

 13--> c4-04-irsa-k8s-job.tf  I created a full job, using service account, the role and sample job

+CREATE a .pem key called [ sosotech-terraform-key ] in the us-east-1 region